Thetys vagina: Description

 T. vagina can reach up to 333 mm (13 in) long.
 They develop into two distinct forms; the aggregate generation and the solitary generation.
-The aggregated sexual blastozooids (aggregate form) can get to the size of 250 mm and has five muscle bands.
-The solitary asexual oozooids (solitary form) can get to size of 300 mm.
-Vaginas of this form have around 20 muscle bands, which are characterized as “striped” with two short dark-colored tentacles at their ends, attached at the upper and lower halves of the body.
+The aggregated sexual blastozooids (aggregate form) can get to the size of 250 mm and have five muscle bands.
+The solitary asexual oozooids (solitary form) can get to size of 300 mm and have around 20 muscle bands, which are characterized as “striped” with two short dark-colored tentacles at their ends, attached at the upper and lower halves of the body.
 Both the aggregate and the solitary forms have tests covered in ridges and grooves.
 They have a colored digestive system seen as a dark or colorful lump.
 The embryos have been found to be between 10-15 mm.

 Distribution

-T. vagina is found in pelagic marine environments.
+Thetys vagina is found in pelagic marine environments.
 It occurs in tropical and temperate waters of the Pacific, Atlantic and Indian Ocean and is occasionally found in colder waters in the northern Atlantic, likely following warm water currents.
 The species is widespread but at low density (although they may occasionally be found at very high density), resulting in only rare accounts of it being caught.

-T. vagina has been found off the central coast of British Columbia, marking its north-most occurrence to date.
+Thetys vagina has been found off the central coast of British Columbia, marking its north-most occurrence to date.
 It has been found by cataloging volunteers along the West Coast of the U.S. and reportedly congests nets of fisherman off the coast of northern Honshu and southern Hokkaido, Japan.
 In January 2009, the largest measured biomass of T. vagina was recorded at 852 g WW m−3 in the Tasman sea.

-T. vagina stays in the photic zone and is often found in places of high chlorophyll concentration, likely due to its phytoplankton rich diet.
+Thetys vagina stays in the photic zone and is often found in places of high chlorophyll concentration, likely due to its phytoplankton rich diet.
 A large increase of T. vagina is associated with an increase in phytoplankton.
 The ecology of this species is not fully understood.